tc14077/todoer/README.md

 Welcome, this is Wizards's Flutter project.
 Please feel free to contribute.

-In this project, developers are recommended developers to following conventions:
+In this project, developers are recommended to follow the conventions:

 - *Conventional Commits* (from Angular Commit Guidelines)
     - https://www.conventionalcommits.org/en/v1.0.0/